Can I substitute regular rice for paella rice?

 In order to achieve an authentic paella experience with regular rice, it is crucial to employ specific cooking techniques.
 Firstly, ensure that you use an appropriate paella pan or a wide, shallow pan with a large cooking surface area.
 This allows for the even distribution of heat and encourages the formation of the coveted “socarrat,” the caramelized layer of crispy rice at the bottom of the pan.

-See also Can I serve paella rice with tapas?
+See also Can I add lemon juice to paella rice?

 Start by sautéing your chosen protein and vegetables before adding the rice to the pan.
 This step helps build a flavorful base before incorporating the liquid and rice.
 It is important to add preheated liquid, such as stock or broth, to the pan and bring it to a boil before stirring in the rice.
 Once the rice is added, distribute it evenly across the pan and avoid stirring it too frequently to maintain the separate grain texture.